asmagen/robustSingleCell/README.md

 ### Overview

-robustSingleCell is a robust clustering and similarity measurement method designed for single-cell data analysis from Magen et al. (2019) \[1\].
+robustSingleCell is a pipeline designed to identify robust cell subpopulations using scRNAseq data and compare population compositions across tissues and experimental models via similarity analysis as described in Magen et al. (2019) \[1\].

 ### Installation and tutorial